 Her third album, Aaliyah, was released in July 2001 and reached No. 2 on the Billboard album chart.
 Also in 2001, she played the title role in Queen of the Damned, based on the bestselling novel by Anne Rice and released in theaters in 2002.
 She scored a major casting coup when she signed to appear in two upcoming sequels to the blockbuster sci-fi thriller The Matrix, starring Keanu Reeves and Laurence Fishburne.

 Tragically, Aaliyah was killed on August 25, 2001, when a small Cessna passenger plane carrying the singer and her video crew crashed and burst into flames shortly after takeoff from Abaco Island in the Bahamas, where they had just completed work on a video.
 The plane was headed for Miami, Florida.
 Aaliyah and seven other people, including the pilot, were believed to have died instantly, while a ninth passenger died later at a Bahamian hospital.
 Aaliyah was 22 years old at the time of her death.
-She is survived by her parents, Diane and Michael Haughton, and an older brother, Rashaad.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!